Kellel/umbrella/README.md

-# umbrella
+# Umbrella

-Keeping your code DRY
+Keeping your code DRY!

+The umbrella framework is a collection of python base classes to simplify many common framework implementations.